 Mississippi is one of many shining examples of how instruction rooted in the science of reading and backed by scientific research can transform outcomes.
-A statewide LETRS implementation catapulted Mississippi to No 1. in the U.S. on the 2019 NAEP.
+After a statewide Lexia LETRS implementation Mississippi was the only state in which the 2019 NAEP score increased.

-Statewide End-of-Third-Grade Reading Passing Rates
+Statewide End-of-Third Grade Reading Passing Rates